 The Department of Homeland Security (DHS) works closely with U.S.-Canada and U.S.-Mexico border regions on numerous cross-border initiatives.
 Communications interoperability is a fundamental challenge to all emergency response agencies, but border

-The DHS Office of Emergency Communications is committed to informing the development and distribution of mobile applications for first responders.
-OEC established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.
+The Cybersecurity and Infrastructure Security Agency's Emergency Communications Division (ECD) is committed to informing the development and distribution of mobile applications for first responders.
+ECD established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.

 The Implementing Recommendations of the 9/11 Commission Act of 2007 authorized the DHS Office of Emergency Communications to establish the Border Interoperability Demonstration Project, a $25.5 million one-time competitive grant program to provide funding and technical assistance to U.S. communities along the Canadian and Mexican borders.

 The Emergency Communications Preparedness Center (ECPC) is the federal interagency focal point for interoperable and operable communications coordination.